nexmo-community/docker-queue-manager/README.md

 ## Run locally

 If you'd like to run locally, you'll first need to prepare a few environment variables.
 First, rename the `.env_sample` file to `.env`, then populate with your Nexmo information.
+Set your `DATABASE_URL` equal to `sqlite:///queue.db` (for local testing it is enough to create a SQLite database in the container, but this database will not persist after the container is stopped).
 Then, enter the following in your terminal:

 ```
-docker run -d -p 5000:5000 --env-file .env -e PORT=5000 -e DATABASE_URL=sqlite:///queue.db -e PYTHONUNBUFFERED=0 queue_app
+docker run -d -p 5000:5000 --env-file .env queue_app
 ```

-The project requires a PORT and DATABASE_URL, which would be provided automatically if deploying to Heroku.
-For local testing this will be enough to create a SQLite database in the container, but this database will not persist after the container is stopped.

 To fully test, you will need to use ngrok to provide a publically accessible URL for your app.
 In another terminal window, type the following: